200sc/bebop/README.md

 The following is a list of known issues with the current version of the project, ordered by approximate priority for addressing them.

-The Record interface could have two changes:

-1. `Size() int`, essentially exposing the existing `bodySize` method.
-This would enable single allocations if working through and performing checks against each element in a list.
-2. `MarshalBebopTo([]byte)` could return `n int` for how far into the byte slice the record was written.

 Original bebop does not support one .bop file importing type definitions from another .bop file, and so neither does this, yet.

 - This is nontrivial, and requires a lot of design toward the importing / packaging ecosystem.